 Now the bigger picture: Kids cannot learn to self-regulate in isolation.
 The real key to learning to self-regulate is through interaction.
 This is where Time In comes from!
 If you find you are using time out a lot, you need to increase your Time In.
 The goal for Time In is that you are having FUN together!
 Shared pleasurable experiences are the “glue” for your child to learn to calm in the context of your relationship, with your support.
 It also prevents the child from using tricky behavior to get your attention.
 Finally, it allows the opportunity for back and forth expression of feelings and problem solving.
 Schedule Time In with your child daily.

-(This article was originally published in Maui Family Magazine)
+Originally published in Maui Family Magazine.